KUNALCHOURE/FLY-COMPANY-WEBPAGE/README.md

 # SkyHigh Tickets Landing Page

 ## Overview
 SkyHigh Tickets Landing Page is a sleek and modern web interface designed to attract and convert visitors into customers for an airline ticket booking service.
-This page provides a welcoming and engaging experience, highlighting the benefits of using SkyHigh Tickets and encouraging users to sign up and explore more.
+This page provides a welcoming and engaging experience, highlighting the benefits of using SkyHigh Tickets and encouraging users to sign up .

 ## Features
 - **Navigation Options**: Includes easy navigation through Home, Features, Reviews, Pricing, and FAQ sections.